jfwang8113/KevinBastianYang.github.io/index.md

 ## Research Interests

-I have a broad interest in bioinformatical area, the following is what I'm fousing on currently.
+I have a broad interest in bioinformatical and biostatistical area, the following is what I'm fousing on currently.

--Computational Genomics
---Single cell RNA-seq downstream method development --Alternative splicing event prediction
+-Computational Genomics: algorithm development, model construction, etc.

 -Bioinformatics related tools developmet: database, web server, etc.